cketcham/cketcham-rack-modules/README.md

 * Click the area above the notes to set the play position.
 Triggers the notes at that position.
 You can drag across.
 * CV input for pattern selection is based on 1V/oct pitch information.
 Send C4 for first pattern, C#4 for second, D4 for third, etc.

+The clock input can be delayed by a few samples if you have timing issues with switching patterns.

 ## Reverb

 Based on the GVerb GPL'd reverb code.